MicrosoftDocs/visualstudio-docs/docs/modeling/updating-shapes-and-connectors-to-reflect-the-model.md

 ---
 # Update Shapes and Connectors to Reflect the Model

-In a domain-specific language in [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)], you can make the appearance of a shape reflect the state of the underlying model.
+In a domain-specific language in Visual Studio, you can make the appearance of a shape reflect the state of the underlying model.

 The code examples in this topic should be added to a `.cs` file in your `Dsl` project.
 You need these statements in each file: